Victor Ozhianvuna: Shamrock Rovers

 On 17 January 2025, Ozhianvuna made his first senior appearance for Shamrock Rovers, coming off the bench at half time in a 4–0 win over Usher Celtic in the Leinster Senior Cup.
 He made his league debut for the club on 16 February 2025, replacing Daniel Cleary from the bench in the 69th minute of a 1–0 loss in the Dublin Derby against Bohemians in front of a record League of Ireland Premier Division crowd of 33,208 at the Aviva Stadium.
 On 20 February 2025, he made the first European appearance of his career, replacing Josh Honohan from the bench in the 105th minute of his side's UEFA Conference League Knockout phase play-off second leg against Molde, in which they were defeated on penalties.
 In April 2025, he was linked with a move to Premier League club Arsenal on a pre-contract agreement to join the club in January 2027 when he turns 18.
-On 18 July, he scored his first goal at senior level of his career, opening the scoring in a 4–0 win over Wexford in the FAI Cup at Tallaght Stadium.
+On 18 July 2025, he scored his first goal at senior level of his career, opening the scoring in a 4–0 win over Wexford in the FAI Cup at Tallaght Stadium.
+On 25 May 2026, he was substituted off injured in a 2–1 win away to rivals Bohemians, with the recovery period keeping him out of action for several months with the injury being "growth related".
+In September 2026, with Ozhianvuna still not made an appearance since his injury in May, Rovers manager Stephen Bradley stated that he feared he had played his final game for the club, with a month to go in the season and Ozhianvuna departing for Arsenal at the end of the season.

 Arsenal

-On 3 October 2025, it was announced that Ozhianvuna had signed a pre-contract to join Premier League club Arsenal in January 2027 when turns 18 years old, in line with Brexit ruling, with the fee believed to be in the region of £1.7 million plus add ons and a sell on clause.
+On 3 October 2025, it was announced that Ozhianvuna had signed a pre-contract to join Premier League club Arsenal in January 2027 when he turns 18 years old, in line with Brexit ruling, with the fee believed to be in the region of £1.7 million plus add ons and a sell on clause.

 Style of play

-Ozhianvuna is known for his excellent dribbling ability and being comfortable off either foot., while his positional versatility has also been widely praised.
+Ozhianvuna is known for his excellent dribbling ability and being comfortable off either foot, while his positional versatility has also been widely praised.
 He began his senior career playing as a wing-back, with Shamrock Rovers manager Stephen Bradley stating in April 2025 that "It's about finding the right moments to play him but ability?
 You'll see in the next years what he's about.
 He can play anywhere.
 I've seen him play as a six, ten and even up front.
 He's a bit of throwback in how he plays fearlessly.
 You can see that versatility will help him going forward."